remiadon/remiadon.github.io/_posts/2015-04-10-blogging-about-globbing.md

 To be fair,the best way possible to implement globbing is using `finite automatas`; check the further readings for more details about it.

-The match is performed two given strings : a `pattern` and a name to be matched A possible pseudo-code prototype for the main function would be
+The match is performed two given strings : a `pattern` and a name to be matched.

+A possible pseudo-code prototype for the main function would be
 {% highlight python %}
 bool match(str pattern, str name)